swisnl/jQuery-contextMenu/README.md

 ## Changelog ##

 ### Unreleased ###

+### 1.8.1 (October 1st 2015) ###

+* Make classes configurable for those that can easily conflict.
+See the [docs on classNames option](http://swisnl.github.io/jQuery-contextMenu/docs.html#options-classNames).
+This also prepares to change classnames to non conflicting defaults so the hassle with frameworks as bootstrap will stop.
 * Fix for handling of seperator string.
 It threw an error on the protected property of String.$node
 * Fix for opening the contextmenu at coordinate 0,0 (by [Andreme](https://github.com/andreme))
-* Make classes configurable for those that can easily conflict.
-See the [docs on classNames option](http://swisnl.github.io/jQuery-contextMenu/docs.html#options-classNames)
+* Fixed check for jQuery UI ([Issue #182](https://github.com/swisnl/jQuery-contextMenu/issues/182))
+* Updated doc for function argument for icon

 ### 1.8.1 (September 14th 2015) ###